LM-UCSD/Group5_Capstone_WI25/models/README_models.md

-Folder's purpose to contain model output, the model output is contained within a zip file called Model_Pickle_Files.zip for ease of storage.
-The contents of this file are listed below:
+Folder's purpose to contain model output, the contents of the folder is listed below:

 	Location_Predictions_lr_model.pkl is the pickle file containing Linear Regression Model Results for the location model.